zhullyb/monyhar/monyhar/docs/design/sandbox_faq.md

 Certain communication channels are explicitly open for the sandboxed processes;
 the processes can write and read from these channels.
 A more privileged process can use these channels to do certain actions on behalf of the sandboxed process.
-In Chromium, the privileged process is usually the browser process.
+In Monyhar, the privileged process is usually the browser process.

 ### Doesn't Vista have similar functionality?